-As a former TV news producer and several years doing weddings, I’m well-versed in handling “late breaking developments” that require on-the-fly changes.
-I always bring more music than I need to every wedding… so if your cocktail hour and/or dinner hour need to run longer than we originally planned, don’t sweat it!
+As a former TV news producer with several years’ experience in weddings, I’m at-ease with handling on-the-fly changes.
+If your cocktail hour and/or dinner hour need to run longer than planned, don’t sweat it!
 I’ll always have extra music ready to cover.
-You won’t even need to call ahead or notify me, I’ll automatically “fill” until things are ready to move forward.
+You won’t even need to ask, I’ll automatically “fill” until things are ready to move forward.

-During a delay, I’m not only covering the delay, but I’m also looking ahead to the rest of the timeline, preparing options to get things back on schedule, or as close to it as possible.
+During a delay, I’m not only covering the delay, but I’m also looking further down the timeline, preparing options to get things back on schedule, or as close to it as possible.
 I’ll always give you a “heads-up” to make sure you agree with my suggestions (or to see if you have any of your own) before proceeding with any changes that would involve moving or eliminating any “special” events from the timeline.